 For instance, this could be an induction hob on one side and a gas wok burner on the other.
-Or, in the case of creating a gas venting hob, you could simply have domino gas hobs on either side of the domino downdraft extractor to give you that gas hob with built-in extractor look and function.
+Or, in the case of creating a gas venting hob, you could simply have domino gas hobs on either side of the domino downdraft extractor to give you that gas hob with a built-in extractor look and function.

-You May Also Like:
+You May Also Like

 The Different Types Of Hob For Your Kitchen

 Yes.
-It’s very popular to have hobs of any kind on kitchen islands.
+It’s very popular to have venting hobs of any kind (gas or induction) on kitchen islands.
 However, you will need to make provisions for the gas (and electrical) supply to the island.

-You May Also Like:
+You May Also Like

 Is a Venting Hob the Best Option for a Kitchen Island?